 In recent years the “Alternative Measures of Labor Underutilization” published by the U.S. Bureau of Labor Statistics have grown in popularity as statistics for identifying slack in the labor market.
 These alternative measures, commonly identified by a “U” in front of a number from 1 to 6, provide both more narrowly (U-1 and U-2) and more broadly (U-4, U-5, and U-6) defined estimates of labor underutilization than the official unemployment rate (identified as U-3).
 The various measures range from very narrow to very broad definitions of “underutilization,” relative to the official definition of unemployment.

 The narrowest measure, U-1, tracks the number of persons unemployed 15 weeks or longer as a percent of the civilian labor force.
-By this measure, 1.1 percent of the Oregon labor force met this criterion in May 2020.
-In Oregon, U-1 was within a range of 1.3 and 1.9 percent from 2006 through 2008, before peaking at 6.7 percent in 2010.
-Currently, this measure is now at a level comparable with the values immediately prior to the Great Recession.
-Because this measure tracks those unemployed 15 weeks or longer, we would not expect to see an immediate spike this early into the pandemic.
-It remains to be seen what will happen with this measure as counties begin the process of reopening and social distancing protocols are loosened.
-This measure will also show if some jobs have been permanently lost and large numbers of people remain unemployed, despite counties being allowed to loosen public health protocols.
+In Oregon, U-1 was within a range of 1.3 percent to 1.9 percent from 2006 through 2008, before peaking at 6.7 percent in 2010.
+Because this measure tracks those unemployed 15 weeks or longer, we did not see an immediate spike early into the pandemic.
+But in July and August, this measure increased significantly, to 3.6 percent and 4.5 percent, respectively.
+In September 2020, U-1 dropped slightly to 4.1 percent.
+Oregonians are remaining unemployed, even as the state is reopening the economy.

-The second measure, U-2, considers the percentage of job losers and persons who completed temporary jobs as a percentage of the civilian labor force.
-In May 2020, 10.4 percent of the Oregon labor force met this definition.
+The second measure, U-2, considers the number of job losers and persons who completed temporary jobs as a percentage of the civilian labor force.
+In September 2020, 6.5 percent of the Oregon labor force met this definition, up from 5.0 percent in August.
 In March 2020, the U-2 was only 1.6 percent, a record low.
 During the Great Recession and its aftermath, the U-2 reached a high of 8.0 percent.
+In April and May of 2020, U-2 reached a new record high of 10.4 percent.

 The broader measures begin by adding discouraged workers to the unemployed.
-Discouraged workers are defined as those who want a job, are available for work and have searched for work in the prior year; however, they are not currently looking for a job for reasons related to the job-market.
+In the U-4 measure, discouraged workers are defined as those who want a job, are available for work and have searched for work in the prior year; however they are not currently looking for a job for reasons related to the job-market.
 If these workers are added, the measure results in only a modest increase relative to the official rate.
-In May 2020, the U-4 was 14.3 percent, up from a near record low of 3.5 percent in March 2020.
+In September 2020 this measure was 8.3 percent, very close to the official unemployment rate.
 Around the time of the Great Recession this measure reached a high of 12.2 percent.
+In April 2020 this measure peaked at 15.0 percent.

 Measure U-5 includes not only discouraged workers but all “marginally attached workers.”
 Marginally attached workers are defined as persons who are neither working nor currently looking for work but indicate that they want and are available for a job and have looked for a job sometime in the past year.
 This group includes those who are not currently looking for work for reasons such as lack of child care or transportation.
-Using this definition, 15.1 percent of the Oregon labor force plus marginally attached workers met these criteria in May 2020.
+Using this definition, 9.3 percent of the Oregon labor force plus marginally attached workers meets these criteria in September 2020.
 This measure was at a record low in February and January of 2020, 3.9 percent, and at only 4.2 percent in March.
 During the Great Recession, this measure reached a high of 13.0 percent in May and June of 2009.
+In April 2020, this measure reached a record high of 15.6 percent.

-All measures respond in a similar fashion to the business cycle.
+All measures tend to respond in a similar fashion to the business cycle.
 Regardless of which measure is deemed appropriate, rates of labor underutilization have generally moved up and down together.
 While the rates for measure U-6 are high relative to the official definition of the unemployment rate (U-3), both U-3 and U-6 show very similar economic trends in Oregon’s labor market over time.
-All measures, except for the U-1, spiked to record highs in April 2020 and remained high in May 2020.
-It will be important to track these measures to see how Oregonians are being impacted by COVID-19.
+All measures, except for the U-1, spiked to record highs in April 2020 and while trending down in the past couple of months, remained high in September 2020.
+In July and August the U-1 measure increased substantially, meaning not all Oregonians are going back to work quickly and more are remaining unemployed.
+It continues to be important to track these measures to see how Oregonians are being impacted by COVID-19.